confucianfighter/mamba-2.8b-hf-breakdown/README.md

 So there is a separate dt dA dB, C and z for each input.

 Finally, they are all processed sequentially and that's when the actual state space comes into play.
 This is the most confusing part for me.
 If state is truly only 16 dimensional matrix, that's remarkable.
+I suspect it's effectively 16 by inner dimension (5120).

 The outputs are projected back down and at the block level RMSNorm or RMSNormGated is applied before passing 'u' on to the next block.